-Having worked in a variety of commercial mid management and CEO/GM roles over the last 30+ years in the UK, NZ and America, I wish to share some thoughts and tips on the key success factors for business owners who seek to grow their business.
+Having worked in a variety of commercial mid management and CEO/GM roles and as a Business Coach over the last 30+ years in the UK, NZ and North America; with a lot of experience in these markets and further afield into South America, Asia, and Europe, I wish to share some thoughts and tips on the key success factors for business owners who seek to grow their business.

-This initial article will be very much an overview, to be followed in later articles with more in-depth commentary on for the various success factors mentioned – all of which I regard as relevant across many sectors for smaller and larger companies; and also relevant to varying products and services.
+This initial article will be very much an overview – all relevant across many sectors for smaller and larger companies; and for varying products and services.

 OK, let’s look at the ‘power of 7’, and deliberately try to keep it simple: